Hongyi-Luu/DS_Project-1/README.md

 ## File Descriptions <a name="files"></a>

 A single notebook, titled 'main.ipynb', is available here to showcase the work related to the above-mentioned questions.
+Three CSV files are the main datasets used in this study.

 ## Results<a name="results"></a>